lextm/jekyll-theme-chirpy/_posts/2016-9-11-dockpanel-suite-too-many-themes-and-new-goodies.md

 Totally you get 8 themes for the first time.
 You can now grab them [via NuGet](https://www.nuget.org/packages/DockPanelSuite/2.11.0-beta1).
 The upcoming Beta 2 will add VS2015 Blue/Dark/Light to the list.

 # Interesting Facts
-You might think that well we shipped VS2012 Light and VS2013 Blue themes already, so what’s the big deal.
+You might think that well we shipped VS2012 Light and VS2013 Blue themes already, so what's the big deal.
 Well, even they receive significant updates in many aspects,

 1. By using the .vstheme files from Microsoft, a few incorrect colors are now fixed.
 1. By using the image generation algorithms based on mask images, the final assembly size is smaller.